Sibyx/django-imap-backend/README.md

 services like [mailtrap](https://mailtrap.io/) (for which we just didn't want to pay, even it's a pretty cool product, client's budget is client's budged).

-We came up with idea of uploading ready-to-send emails to IMAP user instead of sending it.
+We came up with the idea of uploading ready-to-send emails to IMAP user instead of sending it.

 ## Installation